Psychotherapy

 Please note: I am currently offering therapy exclusively via telehealth.

-I am passionate about merging the many gifts that relational and experiential approaches offer with a deep and unwavering attention to the impacts of systemic oppression.
-In practice, we’ll talk openly about and learn from the unique dynamics of our therapeutic relationship as they unfold in real time; track and stay with the emotions that arise during session; consider the impacts of experiencing and navigating oppression on your thinking, relational, and survival patterns; explore the impact past experiences (particularly with early attachment figures) have on your present life; notice, name, and work to shift the patterns that impede your ability to reach your goals.
+I am passionate about merging the many gifts that relational and experiential approaches offer with an unwavering attention to the impacts of systemic oppression.
+In practice, we’ll talk openly about and learn from the unique dynamics of our therapeutic relationship as they unfold in real time; notice and stay with the emotions that arise during session; consider the impacts of experiencing and navigating oppression on your thinking, relational, and survival patterns; explore the impact past experiences (particularly with early attachment figures) have on your present life; notice, name, and work to shift the patterns that impede your ability to be and enjoy yourself.

 Additionally, I believe insight-oriented work is enhanced by attention to and knowledge about the body - particularly the nervous system and the brain.
 I am invested in helping my clients better understand the relationship between their sensations, their emotions, and their needs.
 I often incorporate somatic (body-based) practices into therapy sessions to support my clients in strengthening their capacities for regulation and self-awareness.